Nhazlipse/ig-unfollow-checker/README.md

 7. Set format to JSON (IMPORTANT)
 8. Submit request

-Once you receive a confirmation from Meta, donwload the file, unzip the followers_and_following folder Run the program, select the appropriate JSON files, click Analyse.
+Once you receive a confirmation from Meta, download the file, unzip the followers_and_following folder.
+Run the program, select the appropriate JSON files, click Analyse.
 This will generate two files in the directory you ran the .exe from - one showing you people that don't follow you back, one showing people you don't follow back.